BaptismofFire/neural_network_driving/README.md

 NeuralNetworkRacing
 Neural network learns how to drive a car on a track.
 Simple 2D simulation with pyglet & numpy.

-This code is adapted from https://github.com/TomasBrezina/NeuralNetworkRacing/tree/master
+This code is adapted from https://github.com/TomasBrezina/NeuralNetworkRacing/tree/master<br>
+The instagram is at https://www.instagram.com/p/C7WdT8tN4Wt/

 https://github.com/user-attachments/assets/6b8d7ee8-504f-4ade-badd-6a0af647ceb3